 - asset's importance but, as a minimum, the Historic Environment Record (HER), should have been consulted and that this needs to be evidenced within the submission.
-A copy of the list entry will not be sufficient to meet this requirement. - 5.404 In assessing the significance of a heritage asset, its heritage values need to be considered and there are a number of values which should be taken into consideration when determining the significance of a heritage asset, of particular relevance are those core principles identified by Historic England in Conservation Principles: Policies and Guidance for the Sustainable Management of the Historic Environment (2008): - 5.405 Heritage assets, including those which are not statutory designated, are an irreplaceable resource.
+A copy of the list entry will not be sufficient to meet this requirement. - 5.401 In assessing the significance of a heritage asset, its heritage values need to be considered and there are a number of values which should be taken into consideration when determining the significance of a heritage asset, of particular relevance are those core principles identified by Historic England in Conservation Principles: Policies and Guidance for the Sustainable Management of the Historic Environment (2008).219 - Figure 1.402 Heritage assets, including those which are not statutory designated, are an irreplaceable resource.
 As custodians of our past there is an onus to ensure that they are preserved for the enjoyment of future generations to which the Council is committed.
 Non-designated Heritage Assets are not afforded any additional statutory protection, but they are a material consideration in the planning process.
 The NPPF makes it clear that not only should the significance of a Non-designated Heritage Asset be taken into account when determining applications, but a balanced judgement on the acceptability of the proposal will be required, having regard to the scale of any harm or loss and the significance of the asset, thereby applications will be considered against national policy and guidance.
-As an informative the significance of heritage assets can be harmed or lost through actions such as, inappropriate repairs; unsympathetic, incremental or cumulative alterations and extensions; incongruous development (including within curtilage and/or the setting); and demolition. - Non-designated Heritage Assets do vary greatly in the extent to which they can accommodate change without harm to their architectural and/or historic significance, with some assets more likely to be able to accommodate change or development than others.
-The extent to which an asset can sustain alterations, extensions or development within their setting will depend on the assets type and significance and the merit/attributes of the proposal.
-Every Non-designated Heritage Asset will have its own unique set of characteristics and features of interest, usually related to its original or subsequent function, and its evolution, therefore this should be respected to the greatest extent practicable when it comes to development proposals that directly or indirectly affect a Non-designated Heritage Asset. - 5.407 Development proposals within or which would affect the setting of a Non-designated Heritage Asset will be expected to have regards to the guidance set out in Historic England's The Setting of Heritage Assets: Historic Environment Good Practice Advice in Planning Note 3,218 or guidance superseding it. - Non-designated Heritage Assets of Archaeological Interest - 5.408 The borough has a rich archaeological heritage which comprises remains both above and below ground, in the form of individual finds, evidence of former settlements and standing structures.
-These features and deposits are recognised by the Council as a fragile and finite community asset, which can provide a valuable understanding of the history and development of the local area, yet these remains have a vulnerability to modern development and land use.
+As an informative the significance of heritage assets can be harmed or lost through actions such as, inappropriate repairs; unsympathetic, incremental or cumulative alterations and extensions; incongruous development (including within curtilage and/or the setting); and demolition. - 5.403 Non-designated Heritage Assets do vary greatly in the extent to which they can accommodate change without harm to their architectural and/or historic significance, with some assets more likely to be able to accommodate change or development than others.
+The extent to which an asset can sustain alterations, extensions or development within their setting will depend on the asset's type and significance and the merit/attributes of the proposal.
+Every Non-designated Heritage Asset will have its own unique set of characteristics and features of interest, usually related to its original or subsequent function, and its evolution, therefore this should be respected to the greatest extent practicable when it comes to development proposals that directly or indirectly affect a Non-designated Heritage Asset. - 5.404 Development proposals within or which would affect the setting of a Non-designated Heritage Asset will be expected to have regard to the guidance set out in Historic England's The Setting of Heritage Assets: Historic Environment Good Practice Advice in Planning Note 3, 220 or guidance superseding it. - Non-designated Heritage Assets of Archaeological Interest - 5.405 The borough has a rich archaeological heritage which comprises remains both above and below ground, in the form of individual finds, evidence of former settlements and standing structures.

+These features and deposits are recognised by the Council as a fragile and finite community